Lily Sullivan: Murderer Lewis Haines jailed minimum 23 years

 - Published

-A man who murdered 18-year-old Lily Sullivan has been sentenced to life in prison, and will serve a minimum of 23 years and four months.
+A man who murdered a teenager because she didn't want sex with him has been jailed for life, and will serve a minimum of 23 years and four months.

-Lewis Haines, 31, of Flemish Court, Lamphey, Pembrokeshire, had admitted murder but his defence said it was not sexually motivated.
+Lewis Haines, 31, of Flemish Court, Lamphey, Pembrokeshire, had admitted murdering Lily Sullivan, 18, but claimed it was not sexually motivated.

 Lily's body was found in Mill Pond, Pembroke, in the early hours of Friday, 17 December, 2021.